hamed-abdelhaq/spark-demos/README.md

     * multiple deployment mode: e.g., mesos, yarn, spark cluster manager
 * Industry using Apache Spark:
     ![image](images/companies-using-apache-spark.PNG)
-* Spark APIs:
+###Spark APIs, Architecture, and Components:
+<a name="topic1-spark-arch-components"></a>
 * Spark Applications are built using a number of programming languages, i.e., Scala, Python, Java, R
-    * Scala is prefered an long with Spark since:
+* Scala is preferred an long with Spark since:
     * Scala is a statically typed language which allows us to find compile time errors
     * Scala has multiple standard libraries and cores which allows quick integration of the databases in Big Data ecosystems.
     * Scala is frequently over 10 times faster than Python.
     * Single line of code in Scala can sometimes replace 20 to 25 lines of code in Java
     * Excellent built-in concurrency support and libraries For more information, see [(Scala vs Python)](https://www.kdnuggets.com/2018/05/apache-spark-python-scala.html)
 * Spark Architecture:
     * Spark uses a master-worker architecture